 1. Explore Nyhavn Harbor

 The colorful Nyhavn harbor is located in the heart of Copenhagen and is picture perfect.
-It is lined with little restaurants and cafes and, if you travel in the off-season, they offer good deals and combos on their menus.
+It is lined with little restaurants and cafes and, if you travel in the off-season, they offer excellent deals and combos on their menus.
 Here you can also take a boat tour of the harbor, recommended even in less than great weather.
 Outside the peak season, there are few tourists around, so walking up and down the harbor is a pleasure.
 Price of admission – FREE.

 2. Discover the National Museum of Denmark